 If the student is unwell during their placement, please excuse them from attendance and/or help them get medical care, as appropriate.
-If you are concerned about a student's health, attendance, or they are not meeting the requisite amount of placement time, please contact a Practice Educator or APPEL Operations Team as soon as possible.
+If you are concerned about a student's health, attendance, or they are not meeting the requisite amount of placement time, please contact a Practice Educator as soon as possible.